-(Oregon Right to Life) – Oregon’s pro-abortion Democratic Governor Tina Kotek is increasing the state’s supply of the dangerous abortion pill mifepristone in anticipation of potential pro-life actions by the newly-elected Trump administration – actions that even pro-life advocates are doubtful the president-elect will take.
+(Oregon Right to Life) – Oregon’s pro-abortion Democratic Governor Tina Kotek is increasing the state’s supply of the dangerous abortion pill mifepristone in anticipation of potential pro-life actions by the newly-elected Trump administration.

 Kotek’s office made the announcement in a Monday press release, noting that the Oregon Health Authority (OHA) and Oregon Health & Science University (OHSU) agreed to facilitate the updated agreement.
 In April, 2023, Kotek had worked with OHA and OHSU to stockpile a three-year supply of “emergency” mifepristone.
 Now, that cache has been increased and the expiration extended to September, 2028 – a few months before the next presidential election.